Şeyh Muslihiddin: Later life and death

-Sokollu Mehmed Pasha had commissioned the architect Mimar Sinan to build the Sokollu Mehmed Pasha Mosque in Kadırga, which also had a lodge built for Şeyh Muslihiddin.
+Sokollu Mehmed Pasha commissioned architect Mimar Sinan to build the Sokollu Mehmed Pasha Mosque in Kadırga, which also had a lodge built for Şeyh Muslihiddin.
 However, the Şeyh died before the mosque was completed, and the lodge was entrusted to Kurd Mehmed Efendi. Şeyh Muslihiddin died on 3 March 1574 (22 Dhu al-Qadah, A. H. 981).
 He was buried at Hayrettepe in Edirnekapı, but his grave was lost forever during the construction of the Edirnekapı Martyr's Cemetery.
-According to Mehmed Süreyya, Şeyh Muslihiddin was buried near the Amir Sultan Cemetery, the tomb of Amir Sultan Bukhari.
+According to Mehmed Süreyya, Şeyh Muslihiddin was buried near the Amir Sultan Cemetery, the tomb of Amir Sultan Bukhari in Bursa.
 In 1584, Aziz Mahmud Hudayi succeeded Şeyh Muslihiddin as the sheikh of the Sufi lodge at the Küçük Ayasofya.

 Legacy

-A mosque and a Zawiya (Sufi monastery) were built in Plovdiv in the name of Şeyh Muslihiddin.
+A mosque and a Zawiya were built in Plovdiv in the name of Şeyh Muslihiddin.
 Both the mosque and the Zawiya were probably located in the Mecca Mescidi neighbourhood of the city.
 A cash Waqf (endowment) was also set up for both institutions.
 A 1596 document by the Waqf administrator records that the Waqf was established with an amount of 70,000 akçes lent at 10% interest.
-The Zawiya had a soup kitchen, and had a minimum staff size of one imam and one muezzin.
+The Zawiya had a soup kitchen, and a minimum staff size of one imam and one muezzin.
 A document records that the mosque was located near the Maritsa river.
-It is possible that the Zawiya had previously been a lodge built for the followers of Otman Baba.
-This document also says that both the mosque and the Zawiya were located in the Haci Ömer area, which was located in the northwestern part of the city.
+It is possible the Zawiya was previously a lodge built for the followers of Otman Baba.
+This document also says both the mosque and the Zawiya were located in the Haci Ömer area in the northwestern part of the city.
 The Zawiya was abolished sometime during the 18th or 19th centuries.

 Views

-Şeyh Muslihiddin, in his commentary on Sheikh Bedreddin Simavi’s work, says the Sheikh had espoused blasphemous views if he had argued against universal resurrection from the dead and argued for the creation of new spirits after Judgement Day. Şeyh Muslihiddin also criticises Sheikh Bedreddin for arguing that angels, jinns and Satan were not real and instead claiming they were esoteric spirits.
+Şeyh Muslihiddin, in his commentary on Sheikh Bedreddin Simavi’s work, says the Sheikh had espoused blasphemous views if he had argued against universal resurrection from the dead and argued for the creation of new spirits after Judgement Day. Şeyh Muslihiddin also criticises Sheikh Bedreddin for arguing angels, jinns and Satan were not real and instead claiming they were esoteric spirits.
 The ideas of Sheikh Bedreddin and his commentators like Abdullah-ı İlahi and Şeyh Yavsî on fundamental Sufi principles like Kashf (revelations), Dhawq (spiritual experience), Taqlid (conformity to a teacher), and the bodily death of Jesus were heavily disparaged by Şeyh Muslihiddin. Şeyh Muslihiddin was also critical of their views on fundamental Islamic beliefs like Akhirah (the afterlife) and Jannah and Jahannam (heaven and hell).